jatanolu/Review-Finder/README.md

 Have the user be able to write a review and post to Yelp and Google.
 I do want to add something else like "here are directions to place" or "weather is good/bad"
 I think the core of the idea is getting reviews and creating lists for now though.

+#Current status
+As of this commit the user authentification and business searching is functional.
+The user list creatiion and viewing is incomplete.